ruby-amqp/rubybunny.info/articles/bindings.md

 ## Exchange-to-Exchange Bindings

 Exchange-to-Exchange bindings is a RabbitMQ extension to AMQP 0.9.1.
 It is covered in the [RabbitMQ extensions guide](/articles/extensions.html).

 ## Bindings, Routing and Returned Messages

 ### How RabbitMQ Routes Messages

-After an AMQP message reaches RabbitMQ and before it reaches a consumer, several things happen:
+After a message reaches RabbitMQ and before it reaches a consumer, several things happen:

  * RabbitMQ needs to find one or more queues that the message needs to be routed to, depending on type of exchange
  * RabbitMQ puts a copy of the message into each of those queues or decides to return the message to the publisher